danyolgiax/ComilioProvider.Net/README.md

-# ComilioProvider.Net
+# ComilioWrapper.Net
-A Comilio provider for .Net
+A Comilio wrapper for .Net